Scifabric/scifabric.github.io/blog/_posts/2015-12-22-year-in-review.md

 <iframe src="//giphy.com/embed/YXpp9YxWhyWBy" width="480" height="360" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="http://giphy.com/gifs/angry-king-burger-YXpp9YxWhyWBy"></a></p>

 Auto importers let you get your data directly into your PyBossa project without having to do it by hand.
-This feature allows you to basically push data to your projects, reducing your time in running your scripts to push the data.
-Now you can enjoy a cup of coffee while you check in your email what new data has been added.
+This feature allows you to basically push data to your projects, while you can do other stuff.
+Now you can enjoy a cup of coffee while you check your email, as PyBossa will notify you what when the new data has been added.
 Enjoy!

-Also, we know that your community wants to get connected, get the latest news of your crowdsourcing platform, what you have achieved, etc. Due to this, we've integrated PyBossa with [Mailchimp]().
-The integration allows your users when they register to accept or decline being subscribed to your newsletter.
+Up to now all the integrations are for you, but what about your community?
+Well, don't worry we've you also covered.
+We know that your community wants to get connected, get the latest news of your crowdsourcing platform, what you have achieved, etc. Due to this, we've integrated PyBossa with [Mailchimp](http://mailchimp.com/).
+The integration prompts your new users, when register, if they want to be subscribed to your newsletter.
 Simple but effective.
-Keep your communications with the tools that you already use.
+Now you don't have an excuse to communicate, more, right?

 <iframe src="//giphy.com/embed/XB6pGqvOfJqY8" width="480" height="368" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="http://giphy.com/gifs/dancing-happy-jimmy-fallon-XB6pGqvOfJqY8"></a></p>

 With this approach in mind, communicating with your community, we also wanted to get more insights about what's going on in the platform.
-Hence, we've developed for administrators a dashboard where you can know when a new PyBossa version is released, the number of registered users in your site in the last week, new created projects, published and updated as well as a live feed of what's going on.
+Hence, **we've developed for administrators a dashboard** where you can know when a new PyBossa version is released, the number of registered users in your site in the last week, new created projects, published and updated as well as a live feed of what's going on.

-Finally, (I told you, we've not forgotten about you developer), we've included a plugin system in PyBossa.
+Finally, (I told you, we've not forgotten about you developer), **we've included a plugin system in PyBossa**.
 This feature allows you to actually extend what PyBossa can do for you.

 For example, the British Library and their PyBossa powered platform [LibCrowds](https://github.com/LibCrowds/Z3950-pybossa-plugin) have created two cool plugins:

  * [Discourse integration](https://github.com/LibCrowds/discourse-pybossa-plugin): now you can have your own forum in PyBossa without problems.
  * [Z39.50 integration](https://github.com/LibCrowds/Z3950-pybossa-plugin): if your institution uses this protocol, you can integrate it without problems.

-In summary, PyBossa keeps growing adding new features that we hope you find useful.
+Not bad for a year, right?
+Then, go and grab the latest version!

 ## Be your own research platform

-This year at least 5 institutions have chosen PyBossa as their solution to become their own crowdsourcing research platform (and we're so happy and proud about it).
+This year four institutions have chosen PyBossa as their solution to become their own crowdsourcing research platform (and we're so happy and proud about it).
 Thus, let's start with the science!